OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 [Radare2](https://github.com/radare/radare2 "Radare2") is a complete framework for reverse-engineering and analyzing binaries.
 The installation instructions can be found in the GitHub repository.
 To learn more on radare2 you may want to read the [official radare2 book](https://radare.gitbooks.io/radare2book/content/ "Radare2 book".

-- Retargetable Decompiler (RetDec): An open source machine-code decompiler based on LLVM.
-It can be used as a standalone program or as a plugin for IDA Pro or radare2 - <https://retdec.com/>

 ## Tools for Android

 ### Android Studio